 The Maple Grove Fire-Rescue Department provides an extensive fire prevention education program in the community.
 The deputy fire marshal and members of the fire department work together on the programs.
-Standardized fire safety programs are conducted each year in 10 elementary schools for grades K, 1, 4, and 5 and for grade 7 at the junior high.
+Standardized fire safety programs are conducted each year in 11 elementary schools for grades K, 1, 4, and 5 and for grades 7 & 8 at Maple Grove Middle School

 Fire Safety Education: